 I’m going to show you the steps to make an easy DIY Easter bunny tree and decorate it.

 Want a basket of Easter bunny ideas?
-I’m sharing my Easter bunny tree and some blogger friends are sharing their version of Easter bunny projects.
-Janet of A Life of Balance is our hostess.
+I’m sharing my Easter bunny tree because it’s so easy and fun to do.

 EASTER BUNNY TREE INSPIRATION